jhudsl/tidyversecourse/docs/03-tidying.md

 #### `group_by()`

-There is an incredibly helpful function within `dplyr` called `group_by()`. `group_by()` groups a dataset by one or more variables.
+There is an incredibly helpful function within `dplyr` called `group_by()`.
+The `group_by()` function groups a dataset by one or more variables.
 On its own, it does not appear to change the dataset very much.
 The difference between the two outputs below is subtle:

 ```r